-Roadside Theater performs Red Fox/Second Hangin'
+FIGURE 7.2 Roadside Theater performs Red Fox/Second Hangin' (photo by Dan Carraco)

-The tone of the New York reviews reflected the difference between the play's initial downtown audience, and the one uptown.
-In the West Village, Red Fox was hailed by The Village Voice as "a series of hard male pranks ... akin to Wisconsin Death Trip" (Sainer, 1977), while The Christian Science Monitor proclaimed the uptown performances "...remarkable entertainment, the likes of which New York folks don't encounter every day" (Beaufort, 1978).
-After The New York Times announced Red Fox/Second Hangin' was, "as stirring to the audience for its historical detective work as for the vanishing art of frontier yarn spinning" (Franklin, 1977), and The Louisville Courier Journal reported the play was "a part of this country's past the entire nation can treasure" (Mootz, 1978), Kentucky Arts Council (KAC) staff flew north to see the production-and, in its next granting cycle (1978), the KAC joined the National Endowment for the Arts (NEA) in supporting Roadside's work.
-From its inception, Roadside's ensemble members understood that the stories they told and the way they conveyed them were different from mainstream theater.
-In Manhattan, Roadside was identified with avant-garde ensembles like Mabou Mines and the Wooster Group.
-At home in the mountains, if anyone troubled to categorize the company, it was as the way they conveyed them were different from mainstream theater.
-In Manhattan, Roadside was identified with avant-garde ensembles like Mabou Mines and the Wooster Group.
-At home in the mountains, if anyone troubled to categorize the company, it was as folk theater.
-In fact, Roadside was probably the only professional theater to receive support from the National Endowment for the Arts' Folk Arts Program.2 For folklorists, the decisive factor was that Roadside artists had learned their craft not in the academy, but instead in and from the Appalachian communities in which they had grown up.
+Monitor proclaimed the uptown performances "remarkable entertainment, the likes of which New York folks don't encounter every day" (Beaufort, 1978, p.
+26).
+After The New York Times announced Red Fox/Second Hangin' was, "as stirring to the audience for its historical detective work as for the vanishing art of frontier yarn spinning" (Franklin, 1977, p.
+17) and The Louisville Courier Journal reported the play was "a part of this country's past the entire nation can treasure" (Mootz, 1978, p.
+21), Kentucky Arts Council (KAC) staff flew north to see the production-and, in its next granting cycle (1978), the KAC joined the National Endowment for the Arts (NEA) in supporting Roadside's work.

+From its inception, the ensemble's members understood that the stories they told and the way they conveyed them were different from mainstream theater.
+In Manhattan, Roadside was identified with avant-garde companies. such as Mabou Mines and the Wooster Group.
+At home in the mountains, if anyone troubled to categorize the group, it was as folk theater.
+In fact, Roadside was probably the only professional theater company to receive support from the NEA's Folk Arts Program.2 For folklorists, the decisive factor was that Roadside artists had learned their craft not in the academy but instead in and from the Appalachian communities in which they had grown up.
 Roadside also received numerous grants from the NEA Theatre, Opera Musical Theatre, and Expansion Arts programs.

 The New York City experience confirmed that the Whitesburg-based company had developed a unique theatrical aesthetic and fresh content based on what its members had known all their lives: storytelling, ballad singing, oral histories, and church.
 The theater group had demonstrated that the local and specific, when rendered faithfully and imaginatively in the voices of the culture's young people, could touch audiences anywhere.
-Roadside had brought to the stage some of the inher ent genius of its Appalachian community, and what had been a marginal economic enterprise became a nonprofit organization capable of eventually supporting as many as nine full-time ensemble members and nearly half as many part-timers.
+Roadside had brought to the stage some of the inherent genius of its Appalachian community, and what had been a marginal economic enterprise became a nonprofit organization capable of eventually supporting as many as nine full-time ensemble members and nearly half as many part-timers.

-With the Red Fox experience under its belt, Roadside set about completing a cycle of Appalachian plays in 1980 that chronicled the period from the first European settlement to the present.
-When completed, the series became the first collection of indigenous Appalachian dramas.3 The five plays presented a radically different version of the region's history than that published under the auspices of the coal companies that continued to play overweening roles in the economic life of the region.
-Performance fees from national tours of the productions became a significant part of Roadside's budget, typically accounting for more than half of the theater's annual income.
-This revenue helped underwrite the extensive performance work Roadside continued to do in its home region, whose residents remained economically strapped.
-By 1989, as it began its 15th year, Roadside had crisscrossed the country multiple times, performing, as it did so, in 34 states.
+With the Red Fox experience under its belt, Roadside set about in 1980 completing a cycle of Appalachian plays that chronicled the period from the first European settlement to the present.
+When completed, the series became the first collection of indigenous Appalachian dramas.3 The five productions presented a radically different version of the region's history than that published under the auspices of the coal companies that continued to play overweening roles in the economic life of the region.
+Performance fees from national tours of the plays became a significant part of Roadside's budget, typically accounting for more than half of the theater's annual income.
+This revenue helped underwrite the extensive performance work the company continued to do in its home region, whose residents remained economically strapped.
+By 1989, as it began its fifteenth year, Roadside had crisscrossed the country multiple times, performing, as it did so, in thirty-four states.